See my guide on how to use an Instant Pot.

 Cook Time: 10 minutes

 This Instant Pot Butternut Squash Soup is luxuriously creamy, yet it's made without cream.
-This healthy pressure cooker recipe is quick and easy to make!
+It's simple to make, delicious and full of cozy fall flavors!

 Ingredients